bvinicius/youtube-like-shortcut/README.md

 4. After enabling developer mode, click on **Load unpacked** and select this projetc's root folder
 5. Test your new shortcut by clicking [here](https://www.youtube.com/watch?v=XfR9iY5y94s) :)

+**Feel free to subit pull requests!**

 ### Usage

-In any youtube video, just press the key **Q** to like a video.
-There's no dislike shortcut because we only spread love :)
+In any youtube video, literally just press the key **Q** to like a video.
+There's no dislike shortcut because we only spread love ❤️

-#### Why the Q key?

-Because it's easy to press when only your left hand is over the keyboard.